(a series of events taking place mainly in Scotland)

 That month’s issue of The Spectator argued that the very culture from which the phenomenon appeared was the explanation: “Murder and mayhem are ineradicably part of what some rather grandiosely call ‘the human condition’,” the editorial read.
 “But that surely does not mean that Dunblane was in any sense inevitable, or can tell us nothing about the present. […] Our belief in a constantly expanding number of rights, and that everyone except for a tiny gilded minority is a victim of circumstance, favours a frame of mind in which revenge upon the world is justified.”

 * * *

 The expert testimony at Albert Hall dragged on for days, and eventually, the consensus that Lord Cullen gleaned was that the shooter was “suffering from some form of personality disorder characterized by lack of empathy.”
-Cullen saw confirmation of this in testimony about the scoutmaster’s summer camps — as much for what the scoutmaster did there, as what he did not do: despite the fact that most of the labor of his life had been spent setting up boys’ clubs, the man had displayed “no normal kindness or affection towards the boys,” as Cullen put it, “even if they were homesick or upset, whereas you or I might comfort a child in a perfectly normal way.”
+Cullen saw confirmation of this in testimony about the scoutmaster’s summer camps — as much for what the scoutmaster did there, as what he did not do: that despite the fact that most of the labor of his life had been spent setting up boys’ clubs, the man had displayed “no normal kindness or affection towards the boys,” as Cullen put it, “even if they were homesick or upset, whereas you or I might comfort a child in a perfectly normal way.”